shekharsorot/aks-labs-fork/workshops/getting-started-with-aks/workshop.md

   <div class="info" data-title="Note">

   > You need to ensure you have 32 vCPU quota for Standard_DSv2 available in the region you are deploying the cluster to.
-If you don't have enough quota, you can request a quota increase.
+If you don't have enough quota, you can request a quota increase by following this [guide](https://learn.microsoft.com/azure/quotas/quickstart-increase-quota-portal).

   </div>